Professor Ben Walmsley

-I joined the University of Leeds in 2012 and in my wider School and University roles, I research and lecture in areas related to cultural value, arts management, arts marketing, audience research and cultural policy, with a particular focus on audience engagement and enrichment, change management in the arts, and cultural value and leadership.
+I joined the University of Leeds in 2012 and in my wider School and University roles, I research and lecture in areas related to cultural value and engagement, arts management, arts marketing, audience research and cultural policy, with a particular focus on audience engagement and enrichment, change management in the arts, and cultural value and leadership.
 From 2018–2021 I was Director of Research and Innovation in the School of Performance and Cultural Industries and from 2015–2018 I was the School’s Director of Postgraduate Research Studies, where I also served on the University’s PGR Exams Committee.
 In 2014, I was awarded a University Student Education Fellowship to explore the experience of international taught postgraduate students.
 Prior to this, I worked as Operations Manager and then Producer at the National Theatre of Scotland, before moving to Leeds Metropolitan (Beckett) University as a Senior Lecturer in Arts and Entertainment Management in 2008.

 - Director, Centre for Cultural Value